department-of-veterans-affairs/vets-website/content/pages/education/apply.md

 - Social Security number
 - Bank account direct deposit information
 - Education and military history
 - Basic information about the school or training facility you want to attend or are attending now

 </div>

 ### Ready to apply?

-#### First-time applicants
+#### Applying for a new benefit

-Apply online with Form 22-1990:
+Apply online with Form 22-1990, 22-1990E, or 22-5490:

-<a class="usa-button-primary va-button-primary" href="/education/apply-for-education-benefits/application/1990/introduction">Apply for Benefits</a>
+[Apply for Benefits]  < this is the pattern detailed above

 #### Make a change to your current education benefits